dhbridge/curriculum/source/modules/2014-09-19-installation.markdown

 Exit the Python Shell by typing <span class="command">quit()</span> and pressing "Enter".

-#### 3. Install `pip`
+#### 3. Install `pip3`

-One of the things that makes Python so powerful is the ability to use libraries, or packages of code, and to combine these together in our own programs. `pip` is a tool that helps us install and use those packages of code.
+One of the things that makes Python so powerful is the ability to use libraries, or packages of code, and to combine these together in our own programs. `pip3` is a tool that helps us install and use those packages of code.

-To download `pip`, we are going to use another tool called cURL, which is already part of your operating system. cURL allows us to transfer data using the command line.
+To download `pip3`, we are going to use another tool called cURL, which is already part of your operating system. cURL allows us to transfer data using the command line.

 Type <span class="command">curl -O https://bootstrap.pypa.io/get-pip.py</span> and press "Enter".
 This will download a file titled "get-pip.py" onto your machine.

-To install `pip`, you need to run that file with Python.
+To install `pip3`, you need to run that file with Python.
 To do that, type <span class="command">python get-pip.py</span> into Terminal and press "Enter".

 If Terminal turns red and you get errors that say <span class="command"> OSError: [Errno 13] Permission denied</span>, don't fret.
 This is because the script is trying to make changes to system files, and your computer is protecting those files.
 Because we trust this script, we can over-ride those protections and give Python permission to install at the system level.
 We do this by using the sudo command (or "SuperUserDO") before the Python command.